Corruption in Equatorial Guinea: U.S. investigations

 In three civil cases, the first of which was filed in 2011, the U.S. Justice Department accused Teodorin, whose official annual salary is about $100,000, of buying a long list of expensive items with money stolen from Equatorial Guinea.
 A former employee of Teodorin's told investigators that Teodorin had a habit of travelling with Louis Vuitton rolling suitcases stuffed with sometimes $1 million in cash.
 In an October 2014 settlement, filed in a Los Angeles district court, Teodorin gave the U.S. government less than half of what it wanted, including his Malibu mansion, a Ferrari, and "six life-size Michael Jackson statues".
 In exchange, he was permitted to keep his jet, a boat, and the rest of his collection of Michael Jackson memorabilia.
 The agency agreed not to look into Teodorin's "alleged removal of Michael Jackson memorabilia from the U.S. during the civil case."

 Officials said the agreement with Teodorin showed that the justice department's Kleptocracy Asset Recovery Initiative, under the auspices of which the probe into Teodorin had taken place, had become a key deterrent to foreign kleptocrats.
 "These cases do send a strong message that if you bring your assets into our country, if you buy real estate here, we will find them.
-We will take them", said U.S. Assistant Attorney General Leslie Caldwell, then head of the justice department's criminal division.
+We will take them", said U.S. Assistant Attorney General Leslie Caldwell, then head of the Justice Department's criminal division.
 The 2014 settlement did not affect Teodorin's ability to enter the U.S., which he continued to enjoy because of his diplomatic immunity.

-The DOJ investigation of the Obiang family also involved work by Immigration and Customs Enforcement (ICE) and by Homeland Security Investigation's (HSI) Foreign Corruption Investigations Group (FCIG) and HSI Asset Identification and Removal Group in Miami.
+The DOJ investigation of the Obiang family also involved work by Immigration and Customs Enforcement (ICE) and by Homeland Security Investigations' (HSI) Foreign Corruption Investigations Group (FCIG) and HSI Asset Identification and Removal Group in Miami.
 The probes involved work in Rome, Madrid, London, and Paris.
 The Teodorin action was the first ever initiated by the DOJ against a sitting official of a foreign government.